Is dolomite or lime effective in controlling sandspur? I’ve heard sandspur won’t grow if we sweeten the soil.

 Pre-emergence herbicide, used according to label recommendations, inhibits growth BEFORE you see above ground leaf.
 Follow label recommendations to incorporate and activate the product.
 Control is enhanced with irrigation or rainfall immediately following application.
 The chemical barrier must present in the soil before the seed comes up.
 Once leaves are present, a pre-emergent herbicide is not effective on that plant.

 Pre-emergence herbicide may be purchased at big box store and garden centers.
-Use products safe for your type turf according to label recommendations.
+Follow label recommendations.
 The following are listed by active ingredient and not brand name.
 These are safe for use on bahia grass, St. Augustine, centipede and Bermuda grass when used according to the label.

 > Benefin + trifluarlin